deliveroo/routemaster/README.md

 per domain concept, e.g. `properties`, `bookings`, `users`.

-Only one client may publish/push to a topic (and it should be the authoritative service for the concept).
+Only one client may publish/push to a topic (and it should be the authoritative application for the concept).

 Each topic fans out to multiple *subscriptionss* which are where the outbound events pile in.